wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/2-base-controls.md

+As an app developer, you'll probably also design the app.
+Although getting into design is outside the scope of this learning path, you'll notice a couple of design elements that may help you in future builds.

+One of the easiest ways to enhance your app's User Interface is by not overcrowding your screens with too many controls.
+Think about the end user, how they're going to navigate from screen-to-screen, enter data, view data, and so on.
+How you design and lay out app screens can have as much effect as a poorly functioning app.
+Users may be less likely to use the app if there's too much going on and it's not intuitive.

+So when building your app screens, make sure to use control properties like spacing, alignment, fill, and color.
+Use consistent headers and button placement.
+For example, in this scenario we're implementing various font colors and font fills, which help break up the screen nicely without making it look too overwhelming.
+Notice that the header is one color, the parent information another, the expense details another, and the main controls yet another color.
+If we eliminated these colors and left the groups of controls with the same background, it would be much less organized and more confusing to the user.

+## Adjust controls and properties

 One of the benefits of building out later screens in your app is that you can copy controls from previous screens.

 1. On the **Tree view**, select **Scr_AllExpenses** and hold down the **Ctrl** key so you can select the following controls simultaneously: **Lbl_Header_AllExpenses**, **Icn_Back_AllExpenses**, **Lbl_TripDestination_AllExpenses**.